dror27/dk-shack/vol2/songs/en/Footsteps Of Your Mind.md

 \
 'Cause you've got no recall\
 Know nothing at all\
-You're about to fall ...\
+You're about to fall\
-Better make the call:\
+Better make the call\
 \
 'Cause you can’t bring back the summer\
 You can’t hug her from afar\